 Article Assignments: Article assignments are intended to broaden and deepen your knowledge of Earth System Science and help you apply your analysis skills.
 Articles will be read using the Hypothesis tool.
-Students are expected to annotate the article (instructions will be provided) and participate in the related discussion, either online or in class.
+Students are expected to annotate the article (instructions will be provided) and participate in the related discussion, online and in class.